chainbound/bolt/bolt-cli/README.md

 # Bolt CLI

-The Bolt CLI is a collection of command-line tools for interacting with the Bolt protocol.
+The Bolt CLI is a collection of command-line tools for interacting with Bolt protocol.

 ## Installation

-The Bolt CLI can be built with Cargo.
-If you don't have the Rust toolchain installed on your machine, you can follow the steps [here](https://www.rust-lang.org/tools/install).
+This tool can be built with Cargo.
+If you don't have the Rust toolchain installed on your machine, you can follow the steps [here][rust].

-Once you have Rust installed, you can build the CLI binary in the following way:
+Once you have Rust installed, you can build the binary in the following way:

 ```shell
 # clone the Bolt repository if you haven't already